fvviz/matbruh/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Faiz, Or on the internet "Fwiz", I'm a decent (bad, very) python coder and im trying to learn more as i make more as i go
+I'm Faiz, Or on the internet "Fwiz", I'm a decent (bad, very) python coder and im trying to learn more as i make more

 I like to work on Machine learning projects, Discord bots and Automation projects.
 All my projects listed below are open-sourced and you are free to send PRs and contribute to them